AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

 * Simple protected operations

-   - At most one entry
-   - No queuing
+   - No queuing (except in Jorvik)

-      + Only one task can be blocked on the entry

-   - Ceiling locking on monoprocessor
+   - :dfn:`Ceiling locking` on monoprocessor (see later)

-      + Bounded priority inversion
-      + Efficient locking/unlocking by increasing/decreasing priority

-   - "Proxy model" for protected entries
+   - :dfn:`Proxy model` for protected entries

+      + Entry body executed by the active task on behalf of the waiting tasks
       + Avoid unneeded context switches

-* Interrupt handling
+* Simple, efficient, interrupt handling

-   - Simple and efficient
+    - :dfn:`Interrupt entries`

-      + Protected procedures as low level interrupt handlers
+    - Protected procedures as low level interrupt handlers
-      + Masking hardware interrupts according to active priority
+    - Procedure is :dfn:`attached` to interrupt
+    - Interrupt masking follows active priority

 ------------
 Priorities